-COLLEGE OF NURSING DIVERSITY AND INCLUSION AWARD Now Accepting Applications for the 2021 Award Recpient through May 1, 2021
+COLLEGE OF NURSING DIVERSITY AND INCLUSION AWARD The Nomination Period for the 2021 Award is now closed.

 The award reflects the college’s mission of working with and for diverse communities as educators, clinicians/scientists, and advocates for diverse and inclusive nursing education.
 The Diversity and Inclusion Award recognizes faculty’s leading role in advancing diversity, inclusion, and sustainability in the College of Nursing and/or in the profession.